jppaled/wostrim/README.md

 CTRL + LEFT CLIC on twitch url to open the stream
 ```

+## Database
+there is a `database.sh` file which contains the `id` and the `name` of the streamer.

+this file is filled after a call on the twitch api when the streamer is found.

+this avoids having to call the twitch api again to retrieve this information

 ## Genmon
 I created a wostrim script for genmon that display number of online streamer